-It seems that the latest LED bike lights get brighter and last longer every year, but the cost of branded front bike lights always stay sky high.
-Therefore I decided to buy some front and rear bike lights direct from China at ridiculously cheap prices to test them out
+It seems that the latest LED bike lights get brighter and last longer every year, but the cost of branded front bike lights always stay pretty high.
+Therefore a few years back I decided to buy some front and rear bike lights direct from China at ridiculously cheap prices to test them out

 This is an initial review after a few muddy and wet night MTB and road rides.

-There is a growing trend for people to buy products like LED bike lights direct from China, the prices look amazingly good and delivery is quicker than it used to be, but it’s always a gamble as to the quality control on each individual product and whether the bike lights will actually turn up, so hopefully this gives an honest and useful review for you.
+TheBuying from Chinese direct websites is always a gamble as to the quality control on each individual product and whether the bike lights will actually turn up, so hopefully this gives an honest and useful review of my experience for you.

 I bought two front U2 CREED style light units and three battery packs to test for consistency and quality and to see if they stand up to the the claims made.